 Version 2.1.0 of one of the WordPress plugins that I manage, Inline Footnotes, has been released.
-This new version: Fixes mobile issues by showing the footnote content in the center of the screen when on mobile.
-Allows background_color attribute in the footnote tag.
-Adds option to show footnote on hover Has minified JS/CSS files To facilitate the first item above, I had to change how the show/hide behavior of the footnotes works a little bit.
+This new version Fixes mobile issues, allows the background_color attribute, adds option to show footnote on hover, and has minified JS/CSS files.

 The St. Louis Airport recently released the 2017 information on passenger data.
-I really appreciate that they are releasing this information, but would love if the data was in a better format for working with this.
-To help others use this data, I’ve created GitHub repository where you can download this data.
+To help others use this data, I’ve created a GitHub repository where you can download this data.
 I’ve also created a few graphs based on this live data.
-The data is here: github.com/gavinr/stl-lambert-airport-data And I created a few graphs here: gavinr.

 A few years ago I posted an analysis of the best airport parking providers near Lambert St. Louis Airport.
 Even though I usually post technology and mapping related posts, this is actually one of the most popular posts on this blog.
 (Lol!)
 In the intervening years since that was posted, some of the information has gone stale - most notably the parking prices changed which, it turns out, changes the order of the list!